Thrilling rides, family attractions and sports fun near Toronto

 Location: 10429 Islington Avenue, Vaughan

-Local favourite Ciao Roma serves Roman-style pizzas, house-made arancini and build-your-own salads made fresh to order.
+This local favourite serves Roman-style pizzas, house-made arancini and build-your-own salads made fresh to order.

 Location: 28 Roytec Road #12a, Woodbridge

-Satisfy your sweet tooth at the Old Firehall Confectionery, which crafts the finest chocolates and cookies with fresh, locally sourced ingredients.
+Satisfy your sweet tooth with the finest chocolates and cookies made with fresh, locally sourced ingredients.

 Location: 10449 Islington Avenue, Kleinburg

-• Approximate distance and travel time: 30 miles (50 kilometres), 40 minutes
+Approximate distance and travel time from Vaughan to Toronto Zoo: 30 miles (50 kilometres), 40 minutes

-Insider tip: Save time and money with the Toronto CityPass, that provides entrance into five of the city’s most popular attractions including the CN Tower, Casa Loma, the Royal Ontario Museum, Toronto Zoo and the Hockey Hall of Fame.
+Tip: Save time and money with the Toronto CityPass that provides entrance into five of the city’s most popular attractions including the CN Tower, Casa Loma, the Royal Ontario Museum, Toronto Zoo and the Hockey Hall of Fame.

 Before heading to the downtown core of Toronto for your next overnight stay, visit the Toronto Zoo.